maksrago/im663.com/content/post/16chan-updates.md

 getting an update to version 2.3.0 (we are currently on 2.2.X) and with it will come several changes, most of which are targeted at updated administrative tools, and ease of use for administrators.
-That being said, I am using this as an oppurtunity to finally hammer out many of the bugs, and changes users have requested.
+That being said, I am using this as an opportunity to finally hammer out many of the bugs, and changes users have requested.
 In no particular order, these are the changes coming to 16chan: